Slavery and human trafficking statement

 Palm-Specific Grievance Management

 In 2018, we received an increasing number of producer related grievances with alleged cases of non-compliance against our policy.
-To ensure the effective handling of these cases, we introduced our internal Grievance Handling Process and our public Palm Oil Grievance Tracker, an internal grievance management system.
+To ensure the effective handling of these cases, we introduced our internal Grievance Handling Process and our public Palm Oil Grievance Tracker, an internal grievance management system including grievances related to human rights.
 We have quarterly grievance committee meetings with Proforest to discuss and monitor grievance reports and ensure compliance.
 In cases where there is verified non-compliance with our policy, or where there is continued failure to remediate noncompliance promptly, we take steps to remove those producers from our supply chain.

 Our goals in responsible sourcing of sugarcane are to address the following: